broadinstitute/cromwell/docs/developers/Running.md

-In order to run a Cromwell instance locally, there are the prerequisites:
+In order to run a Cromwell instance locally, there are the some prerequisites:
 - Have docker and IntelliJ installed
 - Start a local mysql instance by running the `start_publish_mysql_docker.sh` script